Skip to content

 You want to give the impression that you are intelligent, so your query letter must reflect that.
 Get it in the best shape possible, with a great hook, and then send it off to be critiqued.

-Publishers and agents receive more queries than they can comfortably handle, so don’t give them a reason to simply reject yours because of unprofessionalism.
+Publishers and agents receive more queries than they can comfortably handle, so don’t give them a reason to reject yours because of unprofessionalism.
 Give your query and manuscript every possible opportunity for success.

 MORE ON WRITING FOR CHILDREN